Is buying an accounting firm a good idea?

 - What are my weaknesses?
 It’s important to know your weaknesses so you can work around them.
 Working on weaknesses is generally just frustrating and counter-productive.
 It’s better to hire others who are strong where you are weak…or to avoid practices where a particular talent is needed that you don’t have.
 For example, if you are good at business development, but not really good at managing staff, perhaps you need to search for a practice that has a very good office manager on board…or maybe you want to partner up with someone who can take on that aspect of the practice?
 Note, the start-up expenses are shared, but so is the revenue.

 - Am I willing to relocate?
 If so, what do I want in a community?
 This may seem really obvious, but I’m surprised by how many buyers haven’t thought this through very well.
 It might be a good learning experience to talk with accounting practice owners all over the country, but it’s usually not the best use of your search time.
+That is unless you are acquiring a virtual firm that can be run from anywhere.
 Talk with your family and focus on areas that work best.
+(At Poe Group Advisors, we have a different category for cloud accounting firms for sale.)

 - What are the deal-breakers?
 What aspects of a practice or a practice owner(s) are simply unacceptable?
 For example, would you buy a practice where the seller currently works 3,500 hours per year?
 Would you buy a practice that has a large niche that you are unfamiliar with, like auditing?
 What you say “no” to is very important.